Customize calendar feeds

 To add the query strings, at the end of the default URL for the feed, add a question mark (?) to begin the first parameter, and use an ampersand (&) to combine parameters.
 For example:

-The following table lists the parameters you can use to retrieve specific information from an RSS, Atom, or ICS feed published from Trumba Connect.
+The following table lists the feed-specific parameters you can use to customize an RSS, Atom, iCal, CSV, or JSON feed.

 Note Formerly the date parameter was used to specify the start date.
 The date parameter is still supported for the time being, but for new feeds, please use startdate instead. |